 Montreal's Best Brunch: Hof Kelsten

 Montreal's best brunch?
 Try Montreal's best bread.
 The Main's Hof Kelsten has been tearing up the gluten circuit since its storefront debut in 2013.
-Prior to its public launch, the bakery/East European style deli had been supplying several of Montreal's upmarket restaurants -Joe Beef, Leméac and Toqué, to name a few- behind the scenes for many moons.
+Prior to its public launch, the bakery/East European style deli had been supplying several of Montreal's upmarket restaurants - Joe Beef, Leméac, and Toqué, to name a few.

-So brunch at Hof Kelsten is all about bread.
-And borscht.
-And matzo balls.
-And latkes.
-Available Wednesday through Sunday, sandwiches run the gamut of gravlax -my favorite- served with capers, cucumbers and dill dressing, curry chicken and grilled cheese with egg.
-And there's a weekend brunch menu that usually features up to four items, dishes like schnitzel or North African shakshuka or smoked mackerel with eggs on house baked English muffin.
+Brunch at Hof Kelsten is all about bread, borscht, matzo balls, and latkes.
+Available Wednesday through Sunday, sandwiches run the gamut of gravlax served with capers, cucumbers and dill dressing, curry chicken and grilled cheese with egg.
+There's also a weekend brunch menu that usually features up to four items, dishes like schnitzel or North African shakshuka or smoked mackerel with eggs on house-baked English muffin.
 Grab a pastry for that sweet tooth and you're good to go.

 13 of 20

 A breakfast/lunch diner a few blocks from Mount Royal Park open since 1942 and made famous in the '70s by Mordecai Richler novel The Apprenticeship of Duddy Kravitz, Montreal has only one Beautys and the lineups are fierce on the weekends.
 Get there before 10 a.m. or you will wait a while for a table, but you'll also savor some of the city's best bagels and lox.
 Generous with the side fruit, Beautys prices are not amazing but all of their breakfast items are, so you won't be disappointed.
 The house specialty?
 The Special, a Montreal bagel lox sandwich with smoked salmon, cream cheese, sliced tomatoes and onions.